-Kiara Advani Birthday Special: A Sneak-peek Into The Journey Of The 'Kabir Singh' Actress!
+Kiara Advani Birthday Special: A Sneak-Peek Into The Journey Of The 'Kabir Singh' Actor!

 Kiara's First Big Break

 "I did short courses of acting with Anupam Kher and Roshan Taneja and started meeting the right people through my mom.
 I gave a few auditions and was getting restless when I got a call from Anuradha Patel (my second nani's daughter) asking me to send my pictures to one of her friends, Kabir Sadanand, who was making a film with newcomers.
-I auditioned and bagged my first role in Fugly," the actress recalled in a TOI interview.
+I auditioned and bagged my first role in Fugly," the actor recalled in a TOI interview.

 What's In The Name?

 Not many people know that Kiara's real name is Aaliya Advani.
-Speaking about it, the actress revealed, "Aaliya is my first name.
+Speaking about it, the actor revealed, "Aaliya is my first name.
 Salman Khan suggested me to change it because of Alia Bhatt because there can't be two actresses with the same name in Bollywood.
 He suggested the change, but ‘Kiara' is the name that I chose.
 Now even my parents have started to call me Kiara."

 Kiara's Gotta Thank Priyanka Chopra For This Reason